virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Background

 \ignore{

 }

-In the recent ARM architecture, the different privilege levels are referred to as exception levels (ELs), since the current privilege level (CPL) can only change when the processor takes or returns from an exception.
-Typically, EL0 and EL1 are used by the user-level applications and by the \OS, respectively, while EL2 runs the normal hypervisor such as KVM.
+In the Arm architecture, the privilege levels are referred to as exception levels (ELs), since the current privilege level (CPL) can only change when the processor takes or returns from an exception.
+Typically, EL0 and EL1 are used by the user-level applications and by the \OS, respectively, while EL2 runs the normal hypervisor, such as KVM.
 The most privileged software runs at EL3, and is referred to as the \ATF.

-\para{ARM TrustZone} Analogous to the normal world for running the rich \OS and applications, TrustZone replicates the system resources in a separated world, known as the secure world.
+\para{Arm TrustZone} Analogous to the normal world for running the rich \OS and applications, TrustZone replicates the system resources in a separate world known as the secure world.
 A tailored trusted \OS runs at secure EL1 (S-EL1), while trusted applications (TAs) run at secure EL0 (S-EL0).
 The Non-Secure (NS) bit determines whether the CPU executes in the normal world or in the secure world context to create a separation in memory.
-The CPU state transitions between the normal world and the secure world can be triggered by the \SMC instruction which traps the CPU to the \ATF and the transitions are then handled by the \ATF.
+The CPU state transitions between the normal world and the secure world can be triggered by the \SMC instruction.
+This causes a trap to the \ATF that handles the state transitions.

-The separation of the secure and normal worlds protects specific memory ranges and peripherals only accessible by the secure world.
-The memory partitions between normal and secure worlds are enabled by the \TZASC, an AMBA-bus compliant System-on-Chip (SoC) peripheral.
+The separation of the secure and normal worlds protects specific memory ranges and peripherals that are only accessible by the secure world.
+The memory partitions between the normal and secure worlds are enabled by the \TZASC, an AMBA-bus compliant System-on-Chip (SoC) peripheral.
 With the current \TZASC hardware -- TZC-400, it is possible to define up to 8 DRAM regions as secure or non-secure.
 On the other hand, the \TZPC can define the peripheral as either secure or non-secure.
-These controllers provide a secure I/O to peripherals.
-For instance, the \TZPC routes the SPI access to the secure world and the NS bit secures on-chip peripherals from accessing from the normal world.
+These controllers provide secure I/O to peripherals.
+For instance, the \TZPC routes SPI access to the secure world, and the NS bit secures on-chip peripherals from being accessed by the normal world.

 In real-world applications, there can be multiple security services that wish to make use of \SELone.
-To support the feature, ARM adds the support of running EL2 code in the secure world (known as S-EL2) in the ARMv8.4-A architecture~\cite{sel2}.
+To support the feature, Arm adds the capability of running EL2 code in the secure world (known as S-EL2) in the ARMv8.4-A architecture~\cite{sel2}.
 Together with \ATF, this enables multiple security services to exist in the secure world alongside each another, while the Secure Partition Manager (SPM) running at S-EL2 is responsible for managing resource partitions.